-If you have any questions you would like to ask us – either about Islam or about becoming a Muslim – please use the form on the Contact Us page to ask us your query and we will respond quickly and confidentially to you.
+If you have any questions you would like to ask us – either about Islam or about becoming a Muslim – please use the form at the foot of this page or on the Contact Us page to ask us your query and we will respond quickly and confidentially to you.

 Your request and your details will remain anonymous and will not appear anywhere on this site.

 How do I learn how to pray in Islam ?

 Once you have taken your Shahadah and entered Islam, you have begun a new phase of your life and you will be expected to slowly start implementing the ways and practises of Islam in your life.
 You will now have to learn how to purify yourself for prayer and also how to pray.